The Phases of the Menstrual CycleJan 31, 2022

 Ovulation is the #1 goal of every menstrual cycle but it can be the hardest phase of the menstrual cycle to achieve.
 Ovulation is like the Super Bowl of the menstrual cycle.
 You need all of the team players (hormones) to be in sync and communicate well for ovulation to occur.
 This includes the sex hormones but can also be influenced by other hormones like cortisol, insulin, and thyroid hormones.
 (PLEASE NOTE, HORMONAL BIRTH CONTROL OF ANY KIND, INCLUDING HORMONAL IUDs, INHIBIT OVULATION)

 The events that happen in the follicular phase are preparing the body for ovulation.
 The dominant follicle that is being stimulated by FSH in the follicular phase is secreting estrogen.
-A sharp rise in estrogen will switch off the FSH signal and switch on the luteinizing hormone.
+A sharp rise in estrogen will switch off the FSH signal and switch on the luteinizing hormone (LH).

 Estrogen levels fall dramatically immediately prior to the LH peak.2 A spike in LH occurs within 8-36 hours of the mature egg rupturing from the follicle - aka ovulation.

 It’s important to note that this is the time that you are the most fertile.
 Knowing your ovulatory window is key if you are trying to conceive OR trying to avoid pregnancy.
-While an egg is viable for only 24 hours, sperm is viable for up to 72 hours.
+While an egg is viable for only 24 hours, sperm is viable for up to 5 days.
 Therefore, THERE IS A 6 DAY WINDOW IN WHICH YOU CAN BECOME PREGNANT.
 I write that with emphasis because I want you to really understand that you cannot get pregnant every single day of your cycle.
-If you have intercourse with a male up to 3 days prior and 3 days after ovulation, you will need to know that conception is possible.
+If you have intercourse with a male up to 5 days prior and up to 24 hours after ovulation, you will need to know that conception is possible.
 Barrier methods of birth control are recommended to avoid pregnancy if that is not your goal.

-The ovulatory phase of your cycle is also when you also have a slight surge in testosterone.
-With that testosterone boost plus a surge of estrogen, you may notice that your libido improves as well.
+The ovulatory phase of your cycle is also when you have a slight surge in testosterone.
+With that testosterone boost plus a surge of estrogen, you may notice that your libido improves as well during this phase.

 Luteal - Days 22-28

-Just like menstruation is a sub-category of the follicular phase, you could say that ovulation is a sub-category of the luteal phase.
+Just like menstruation is a subphase of the follicular phase, you could say that ovulation is a subphase of the luteal phase.
 The luteal phase (including post-ovulation) of the cycle is relatively constant in all women, with a duration of 14 days.3

 The corpus luteum (the sac left behind after ovulation) secretes progesterone and estrogen.
-These hormones will peak around day 21 and then slowly start to fall if implantation has not occurred.
+These hormones will peak around day 21 and then slowly start to fall if implantation of a fertilized egg has not occurred.
 Implantation will usually occur within 8 days of fertilization.
 Progesterone should be the prevailing hormone during the luteal phase even after the corpus luteum disintegrates.

-It’s the fall of progesterone and estrogen that will trigger the shed of the uterine lining that the start of the menstrual cycle again.
+It’s the fall of progesterone and estrogen that will trigger the shed of the uterine lining and start the menstrual cycle again.

 Check out this image for an illustration of the rise and fall of hormones throughout the menstrual cycle.